roookeee/datus/README.md

 #### Mutation testing
-*datus* uses [pitest](http://pitest.org/) to secure the quality of all implemented tests and has no surviving mutations outside of `Datus` helper functions (which only aid type inference and are thus not tested) and some constructors of the immutable API that only delegate and are thus not explicitly tested.
+*datus* uses [pitest](http://pitest.org/) to secure the quality of all implemented tests and has no surviving mutations outside of `Datus` helper functions (which only aid type inference and are thus not tested), some constructors of the immutable API that only delegate and are thus not explicitly tested and pitest edge-cases which are not testable / programmatically producible.

 #### Branching
 The `master` branch always matches the latest release of *datus* while the `develop` branch houses the next version of datus